1024jp/atamaTracker/README.md

 ## Coding Style

-- PEP8 に沿う
+- Follow PEP8 guidelines
-- できるだけ Python3 っぽく書く (実態は Python2 だけど
+- Use Python3-compatible syntax as possible
+- Use the cv2 API instead of the cv one as possible

 ## License